 Our detailed Statement in response to the seven Principles contained within the Code is set out below, and this incorporates revised recommendations made in autumn 2012.

 Principle 1: Policy Disclosure

 "Institutional investors should publicly disclose their policy on how they will discharge their stewardship responsibilities"

-- We are long-term investors concentrating heavily on the faith community and we integrate the principles of ethical and responsible investment into our investment philosophy and practice
+- We are long-term investors concentrating heavily on the faith and charity investment communities and we integrate the Stewardship principles of ethical and responsible investment into our investment philosophy and practice

 - We seek long-term shareholder value in which, as responsible owners, dialogue and engagement with the companies in which we invest is a fundamental part

-- The CFB is the investment arm of the Methodist Church in the United Kingdom; Epworth is jointly owned by a number of Methodist related organisations, including the CFB.
-Investment policies, staff, systems and premises are shared by the CFB and Epworth.
+- The CFB is the investment arm of the Methodist Church in the United Kingdom; Epworth is wholly owned by the CFB.
+Investment policies, staff, systems and premises are shared by the CFB and Epworth

 - We do not advise or publish advice that might conflict with the responsibilities of managing investments on behalf of CFB or Epworth clients

-- Our policy regarding potential conflicts of interest and "Treating Customers Fairly” in the conduct of investment business forms a key part of our overall compliance regime, and is available on request
+- Our policy regarding potential conflicts of interest and "Treating Customers Fairly" (TCF) in the conduct of investment business forms a key part of our overall compliance regime